How to Complete Your ARRT® CQR (Continuing Qualifications Requirements)

-For this particular reason, ARRT has created a long-term requirement program for maintaining the credentials you’ve earned known as the Continuing Qualifications Requirements, or CQR for short.
+For this particular reason, the ARRT ® organization created a long-term requirement program for maintaining the credentials you’ve earned known as the Continuing Qualifications Requirements, or CQR for short.

 Why is CQR important?
 Some good reasons